Skip to content

 Primary blast injury is caused directly by the overpressure (blast) wave: the supersonic pressure front that travels outward from a detonation.
 The wave compresses gas-containing structures violently and causes injury at tissue-gas interfaces.
 This mechanism is selective: it injures organs that contain air or gas (lungs, middle ear, bowel) preferentially over solid tissue.
 It is also the mechanism that is most easily missed at external examination, because it leaves no external wound.

 Blast lung injury is the most lethal primary mechanism.
 The overpressure wave, transmitted through the chest wall, compresses the lung parenchyma abruptly, tearing alveolar septa, rupturing small pulmonary vessels, and producing alveolar haemorrhage and haemopneumothorax.
 The gross pathology is contusion-pattern bilateral pulmonary haemorrhage with a "butterfly" distribution (bilateral mid-zone) that resembles fat embolism or aspiration in its radiological appearance but shows alveolar tear patterns on microscopy.
-DiMaio and Saukko-Knight both emphasise that blast lung is the primary blast injury most likely to kill a victim who arrives alive at a hospital and dies within hours, because the injury is not visible externally and may be underestimated at triage.
+DiMaio and Saukko-Knight both note that blast lung is the primary blast injury most likely to kill a victim who arrives alive at a hospital and dies within hours: the injury is not visible externally and is consistently underestimated at triage.

-The Ritenour et al. JTTR study (Journal of Trauma, 2008) analysed blast lung injury in 7,021 US service members exposed to IED blasts in Iraq and Afghanistan, documenting a 2.6 per cent incidence of blast lung among all blast casualties and a 28 per cent mortality rate among those with diagnosed blast lung.
+The Ritenour et al. JTTR study (Annals of Surgery, 2010) analysed blast injury in US service members exposed to IED blasts in Iraq and Afghanistan, documenting incidence and outcome data for primary blast injury across the cohort.
 The study identified close proximity to the detonation point (within 3 m), confined-space detonation, and an open-blast wave (no shielding) as the three major risk factors for blast lung injury.
 The British Defence Medical Services data from the same campaigns (published by Clasper et al. in Injury, 2010) showed comparable blast lung incidence rates, confirming the JTTR findings across a second national military dataset.

 Middle-ear blast injury is the most sensitive primary indicator of significant blast overpressure exposure.
 The tympanic membrane ruptures at overpressures of approximately 5-15 psi (35-103 kPa), well below the threshold for blast lung (50+ psi).
 Tympanic membrane perforation (TMP) is therefore present in survivors and decedents exposed to lower blast loads than those causing pulmonary injury.
 At autopsy, TMP must be specifically sought by direct otoscopic or sectional examination of both tympanic membranes, because it will not be apparent on external examination.